Migrate from Tinybird Classic

 Authenticate and pull your project

-Run the following commands to authenticate to your Classic workspace and pull your datafiles:
+In a virtual environment with the Tinybird Classic CLI installed, run the following commands to authenticate to your Tinybird Classic workspace and pull your datafiles:

 # Authenticate to your Tinybird Classic workspace